thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 ###Web context objects

-If you are in a web environment you can also access these shortcuts for request, session and application attributes:
+If you are in a web environment you can also access these shortcuts for request parameters, session attributes and application attributes:

  * **param** : instance of `org.thymeleaf.context.WebRequestParamsVariablesMap`
+   It's an expressive way of retrieving request parameters. `${param.foo}` is a `String[]` with the values of the request parameter `foo`, so you usually will use `${param.foo[0]}` to get the first value.

 ```java
 /*